Hxro-Network/hxro-docs/README.md

-# Hxro Docs
+# Hxro Protocol Docs
-This is an open-source recolection of scripts, instructions, explanation, tutorials and reference implementations on Hxro Network core protocols, Dexterity and Parimutuels
+This is an open-source recollection of scripts, instructions, explanations, tutorials, and reference implementations on Hxro Network core protocols, Dexterity, and Parimutuels